 If possible, the research report should be of benefit to the school and participants (p.
 135).

-Data analysis procedures.
+Data analysis.

-The researchers will collect data from participant interviews and document review.
-The researcher will record and transcribe the interviews, and then analyze it inductively.
+This researcher will collect data from participant interviews and document review (and observation?
+If not, review all references to data that have to do with observation.
+The researcher will record and transcribe the interviews, and then analyze inductively.
 The qualitative analysis will commence with the data collection and be ongoing throughout the process.
 According to Yin (2014) evidence collected during the case study should be reviewed and the researchers “continually ask [themselves] why events or perceptions appear as they do (p.
 83).
 The findings may dictate the need to look for additional information (Yin, 2014).

 The qualitative research process is flexible, emergent, and iterative.
 The study design is never wholly fixed, but enables an interplay between data collection and discovery.
 Qualitative studies usually include an iterative design, meaning that findings emerge continuously.
 DePoy and Gitlin (2011) outline that there is no prescribed order of steps to follow in qualitative research design as the “investigator may begin with any of the essential thinking and action processes, change the design or specific action strategies in response to findings throughout the research process, and revisit steps that have already been conducted” (p.
 28).